helloswish/craft-faceted-navigation/README.md

 **Output Currently Added Categories**

 You may want to show a list of currently applied facets.
-This is also a good place to build our `relatedTo` variable, which will become a parameter for the craft.entries query.
+This is also a good place to build our `relationParam` variable, which will become a parameter for the craft.entries query.

 ```
 {% if navItems.activeCategories|length %}